Sidrón Cave: Neanderthal finds

 Researchers recovered more than 2500 hominin fossil elements from the site.
 The minimum number of individuals from Sidrón Cave is 13.
 The age of these remains of three men, three adolescent boys, four women, and three infants has been estimated to about 49,000 years.

 The fact that the bones are excellently preserved with very limited erosion and no large carnivore tooth marks and the unusual deposition of the bones, mixed into a jumble of gravel and mud, suggests that these Neanderthals did not die in this spot but an exterior location.
 A number of scenarios of how these "members of an extended family" might have ended up in a 6 m2 room-sized space, dubbed the Tunnel of Bones included flooding, cave collapse, and disposal by cannibals.
 Evidence for cannibalism includes "the presence of cut marks, flakes, percussion pitting, conchoidal scars, and adhering flakes".
-Projection exists that they were dropped into the cave in a single event via a collapse of nearby fissures above the site or, by influx of storm water.
+Researchers suppose that they were dropped into the cave in a single event via a collapse of nearby fissures above the site or by influx of stormwater.